VideoScribe

 Export and Share

 When you’ve edited your video to perfection, VideoScribe has many options for exporting and sharing.
-Free users will only be able to access Youtube, Facebook, and PowerPoint sharing options, and their video will be watermarked with the VideoScribe logo.
+Free users will only be able to access Youtube, Facebook, and PowerPoint sharing options, and their videos will be watermarked with the VideoScribe logo.
 Paid users can export in several video file formats, to a website, and the previously mentioned platforms with no watermark.

 If you choose to export to Youtube or Facebook, you will be prompted to enter your credentials for those sites.
 While this does give VideoScribe access to your account, it cannot do anything without your explicit permission, making it completely safe.

 Exporting to Powerpoint is something I haven’t seen on any other software.
 When I tried it, I discovered that it creates a one-slide presentation.
 The video is embedded within the slide.
-You can drag and drop this slide to another Powerpoint if you’ve already started working on your presentation.
+You can drag and drop this slide to another PowerPoint if you’ve already started working on your presentation.

-Lastly, you can export as a video file.
+Lastly, you can export it as a video file.
 VideoScribe supports AVI, WMV, and MOV files.
 The default resolution is 640p, but it goes up to 1080p (Full HD).
 You can also choose the frame rate when exporting as a file, a feature I was pleasantly impressed to see.
 Although I could not see for myself what the final exported video would look like with the free trial, exporting elsewhere proved that the content quality remained high, and matched what I saw on my screen during editing.

 The only export option I was not able to personally view the details of was the “share video online”, which provides a method for embedding the video into your webpage or as a link.
 However, I did find a tutorial from VideoScribe describing the process.